On the Pulse of Morning: Themes

 Burr compared Angelou's poem with Frost's, something she claimed the poetry critics who gave "On the Pulse of Morning" negative reviews did not do.
-Angelou "rewrote" Frost's poem, from the perspective of personified nature that appeared in both poems.
+Angelou "rewrote" Frost's poem from the perspective of a personified nature that appeared in both poems.
 Frost praised American colonization, but Angelou attacked it.
-The cost of the creation of America was abstract and ambiguous in Frost's poem, but the personified Tree in Angelou's poem signified the cultures in America that paid a significant cost to create it.
-Both Frost and Angelou called for a "break with the past", but Frost wanted to relive it and Angelou wanted to confront its mistakes.
+The cost of the creation of America was abstract and ambiguous in Frost's poem, but the personified Tree in Angelou's poem signified the cultures in America that paid a high price to create it.
+Both Frost and Angelou called for a "break with the past", but Frost wanted to relive it, and Angelou wanted to confront its mistakes.
 Burr also compared Angelou's poem with Audre Lorde's poem "For Each of You", which has similar themes of looking towards the future, as well as with Walt Whitman's "Song of Myself" and Langston Hughes' "The Negro Speaks of Rivers".
 According to Hagen, the poem contains a recurring theme in many of Angelou's other poems and autobiographies, that "we are more alike than unalike".
+(Note: The line, "We are more alike than we are unlike," appears in Angelou's poem, "Human Family", published in I Shall Not Be Moved (1990), her fifth book of poetry.)

 "On the Pulse of Morning" was full of contemporary references, including toxic waste and pollution.
 Angelou's poem was influenced by the African-American oral tradition of spirituals, by poets such as James Weldon Johnson and Langston Hughes, and by modern African poets and folk artists such as Kwesi Brew and Efua Sutherland, which also influenced her autobiographies.